-“Polar Obsession,” a photography exhibition featuring striking images of the world’s polar regions from National Geographic photographer Paul Nicklen, will go on display at the Texas State Aquarium on Feb.
-24.
+“Polar Obsession,” a photography exhibition featuring striking images of the world’s polar regions from National Geographic photographer Paul Nicklen, is now on display through Sept.
+6, 2019.

 The images will take visitors underwater and across the ice, delivering a unique close-up of wildlife in the Arctic and Antarctic.
 Nicklen, who regards himself as an ambassador for polar life, grew up in a small Inuit community in the Canadian Arctic.
 From an early age, he learned how to survive in the frozen terrain and developed a passion for the wildlife around him.